matteobortolazzo/couchdb-net/README.md

 Thanks to [Ben Origas](https://github.com/borigas) for features, ideas and tests like SSL custom validation, multi queryable, async deadlock, cookie authenication and many others.

 Thanks to [n9](https://github.com/n9) for proxy authentication, some bug fixes, suggestions and the great feedback on the changes feed feature!

+Thanks to [Marc](https://github.com/bender-ristone) for NullValueHandling, bug fixes and suggestions!